Patrick L. Rocco

-Patrick L. Rocco is a partner in the firm with a nationwide complex litigation practice.
-He is a trial lawyer and former federal prosecutor, who has represented fortune 500 companies, pension funds, hedge funds, private equity firms, entrepreneurs and high-net-worth individuals in state and federal courts and before arbitral bodies in cases involving securities fraud, mergers and acquisitions, commercial contract disputes, federal anti-terrorism statutes and a wide variety of business torts against some of the world’s largest and most sophisticated law firms.
-In recognition of his professional achievements among his peers, Pat has consistently been named to the New York Super Lawyers list.
+Pat is a trial lawyer and former federal prosecutor, who frequently represents corporations, pension funds, private equity firms, entrepreneurs and high-net-worth individuals in state and federal courts and before arbitral bodies in cases involving securities fraud, mergers and acquisitions, commercial contract disputes, federal anti-terrorism statutes and a wide variety of business torts.
+Pat has secured recoveries totaling hundreds of millions of dollars for his plaintiff clients and has successfully defended numerous defendants against claims in such cases.
+In recognition of his professional achievements, Pat has consistently been named to the New York Super Lawyers list.

-Pat has acted as counsel for the United States Marines killed and injured in the 1983 bombing of the Marine barracks in Beirut, Lebanon, and the family members of those Marines.
-Pat has lead the effort to successfully obtain an order from the United States District Court for the Southern District of New York that required Iran’s central bank and its outside bankers to surrender over $1.75 billion in assets primarily to those victims of terrorism.
-Pat was also an integral part of the team that successfully briefed and argued the Bank Markazi matter before the Court of Appeals for the Second Circuit and assisted in protecting the Firm’s victory in the U.S. Supreme Court, which affirmed the District Court’s order in 2016.
+Pat is also counsel for the United States Marines killed and injured in the 1983 bombing of the Marine barracks in Beirut, Lebanon, and the family members of those Marines.
+Pat played a key role in litigation that ultimately reached the U.S. Supreme Court that produced a $1.75 billion recovery from Bank Markazi, the Central Bank of Iran.
 The plaintiffs in the Bank Markazi matter are the first victims of terrorist attacks who have succeeded in recovering assets held in the name of the central bank of a state sponsor of terrorism.

 Recent commercial litigation and arbitration matters in which Pat has served as primary counsel include:

-- $3.25 million verdict for Claimant after 2-week trial in FINRA in Miami, FL;
+- Obtaining a $3.25 million verdict for Claimant after 2-week FINRA trial in Florida;

 - Obtaining a $20 million arbitration award on behalf of a government contractor for the breach of an earnout provision of a stock purchase agreement involving the sale of the company;